Are apples good for diabetes?

 - strawberries, raspberries, and blackberries

 - grapes and currants

 - tart cherries

 It is possible to buy berries fresh or frozen.
-Dried versions may be less filling but are also a healthy option, though someone with diabetes should look out for fruit products that have sugar added, as this is not always obvious.
+Dried versions may be less filling but are also a healthy option.
+However, anyone with diabetes should check the labels for added sugar, as this is not always obvious.

-Any fruit should be fine for a person with diabetes, as long as they do not have an allergy.
+A person with diabetes can eat any fruit in moderation, as long as they do not have an allergy.

 - cantaloupe, watermelon, and honeydew melons

 - citrus fruits, such as grapefruit, oranges, and tangerines